rmflight/staticReader/README.md

 ## Parsing

+I had breifly considered using `R` for parsing the RSS feeds, but there does not appear to be an RSS parsing library for `R`.
+The `python` library [`feedparser`](https://code.google.com/p/feedparser/) looks like a good bet for its ability to handle rss and atom.

 `Ruby` or `Python` (preferably `Python`) parsing of a list of RSS feeds, the output of which is subsequently stored in a database (`sqlite` maybe??).
 This step is meant to be done on a personal machine.

 ## Output